RitikaTripathi72/Capstone_Project/README.md

 3. Restrict the visibility of selected songs from users.
 4. Send notifications whenever a new song is added (email alerts).

+# Each microservice:
+- Has its own controller, service, repository, and database
+- Communicates independently
+- Uses JWT for authentication

+---
+# 🔐 Authentication Flow (JWT)

+1. User/Admin logs in → JWT issued
+2. JWT added to Authorization header for every request
+3. Spring Security validates token in filter
 # 🧪 Technologies Used

 | Layer | Technologies |